pjungwir/ruby-style-guide/README.md

 * The annotation keyword is followed by a colon and a space, then a note describing the problem.
-* If multiple lines are required to describe the problem, subsequent lines should be indented two spaces after the `#`.
+* If multiple lines are required to describe the problem, subsequent lines should be indented to align with the line above.

     ```Ruby
     def bar
       # FIXME: This has crashed occasionally since v3.2.1.
 It may
       #        be related to the BarBazUtil upgrade.
       baz(:quux)
     end
     ```